Neuroplasticity is a fascinating Hydra-like trick of the brain.

 But before that, the neuroscientists from the National Institute for Mental Health approached William Raub, the deputy director of NIH, where the monkeys lived by then.
-They argued since the animals would be going for mercy deaths, they wanted to examine their brains in one last experiment — for sake of science.
-They wanted to see what happened to their brain after the area called somatosensory cortex stopped receiving any sensation from their limbs.
+They argued since the animals would be going for mercy deaths, they wanted to examine their brains in one last experiment — for the sake of science.
+They wanted to see what happened to their brains after the area called somatosensory cortex stopped receiving any sensation from their limbs.

 Raub agreed to the procedure, but on condition that the scientists finished up within four hours, and euthanized the animals before the anesthesia wore off.

 So, in 1991, three deafferented monkeys — Augustus, Domition, and Big Boya — were drugged into deep coma by a group of scientists led by Dr. Tim P. Pons.
 Then they opened their skulls to place tiny electrodes into the brain areas that normally felt sensations from their paralyzed hands.

 The researchers then stimulated points on the face, limbs, and torso of each animal and watched those micro-electrodes pick up signals.
 When they touched their limbs and trunk, there was no response.

 This broke the entire field of brain science, and stunned the neuroscientists everywhere.

 The brain region that originally processed sensations from the fingers, hands, and arms of these monkeys had changed its job.
 After not receiving any signals for some twelve years from those body parts, this brain region was now processing signals from their faces.